Last Updated on

 Are you thinking about setting up a business online?
 You have come to the right place.
-Our Kartra Review will give you a rundown of all the main features, pros, cons and factors to consider when making your decision.
+Our Kartra Review will give you a rundown of all the main features, pros and cons and factors to consider when making your decision.

 If so, it could be a great decision: according to one study, 96% of Americans have made an online purchase in their lifetime, with 80% making a purchase in the past month alone.
-That’s an incredible amount of customers you could be reaching.
+That’s an incredible amount of customers you could be reaching (and sales you could be making) with your marketing efforts.

 But where do you start?